-Laser engravers cut or engrave material by the power of laser beams.
+Laser engravers cut or engrave material with the power of laser beams.
 These laser beams can be quite disastrous if caution is thrown to the wind.
 Some of the hazards include fires, combustion of hazardous items, burns, and fumes.
-Once you have bought your laser engraver and are ready to start making your engraved items, take a moment to consider the safety procedures first.
+Once you have bought your laser engraver and are ready to start making your engraved items, take a moment to consider the safety precautions when using a laser cutter

 - Know how the laser works

 Before you start using the laser engraver, make sure you understand exactly how it works.
 At laserengravingtips.com, we endeavor to provide as many useful tips as possible.
-However, the information you read on blogs should never be a substitute for the user manual from the manufacturer.
-Go through the manual and follow the assembly instructions provided.
-Every laser engraver is created different and that is why you should meticulously read through the documentation of your laser engraver before you start using it.
+However, the information you read on blogs should never substitute for the manufacturer’s user manual.
+Go through the manual and follow the assembly and safety instructions provided.
+Every laser engraver is created differently and that is why you should meticulously read through the documentation of your laser engraver before you start using it.
 As boring as this step may sound, it might help to prevent mishaps and incidents once you start your laser engraving business.

 - Beware of fumes